KingMark619/KingMark619/README.md

 **About Me**

-I am a front-end developer with 3 years of experience working in CHINA 🇨🇳 I am originally from DR Congo 🇨🇩 studied Software Enginering and graduated from top 5 university in the country (武汉大学).
+I am a front-end developer with 4 years of experience working in software developement.
+I studied Software Enginering and graduated from Wuhan University
 I love accessible design, exploring the relatively new world of tech and learning in public.
 I love the power that coding gives me, the satisfaction of creating something new